Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-This project involved applying core statistical concepts and using R to compute statistics on production data for a car manufacturing production process.
-The core statistical concepts applied are:
+This project involved applying core statistical concepts and using R to compute statistics on production data for MechaCar, a hypothetical car manufacturing company.
+The core statistical concepts applied in this study were:

       •	mathematical data types
       •	null and alternative hypothesis
       •	p-values and hypothesis testing
       •	t-test of the means
       •	correlation and linear regression tests
       •	comparing frequency distribution using chi-squared test

 Two datasets (MechaCar_MPG and Suspension_Coils) were imported into RStudio integrated development environment (IDE) in order to use R to perform the computation and analysis.